 Q: What is the mid-career track?

 A: Students who have four years of administrative or managerial experience within public administration or within a specialization area could be eligible to be waived out of two courses due to work experience.
 Instead of the traditional 36 credit hours needed, you may earn your MPA in as few as 30 credits or 10 courses.
-Please check with your admissions adviser to evaluate your work experience and see if you qualify.
+Please check with your Program Manager to evaluate your work experience and see if you qualify.
 You may call us at 877-265-3201 or request more information.